How to get your construction or trade company found online

 That right there is a typical tale in our current world.
 Recommendations from friends go so far, but a professional looking website (that makes the front page of Google) to back up your social media puts you in prime position to win work and gain clients.

-So, how do you get your construction or trade business found online?
+So, how do you get your construction or trade company found online?

 The truth of the matter is this.
 If the list below sounds like you, then you need to work on getting your business found online: